Parsa-Sedigh/go-sawler-web-apps-intermediate/pamphlets/section-3.md

 the gross volume.

 ## 25-015 Generating a receipt
+You don't want to put payment intent in a final receipt, but we're doing it in `succeeded.page.gohtml` ! we're just passing data.

+We're gonna implement subscription where people buy a subscription and get charged once a month or once a week pr whatever interval you decide is the appropriate one(recurring payments).

 ## 26-016 Cleaning up the API url and Stripe Publishable Key on our form
+We don't want to hard code publishable key and api urls in our templates, when we go to different environments.
+For example we want our production publishable key and production api url.
+So we need pass data to the template when rendering it.
+We can do this in `addDefaultData` func.

 ---